AnakinFoxe/my-website/content/blog/install-kubernetes-on-rpi-cluster.md

 ---
-title: "Install Kubernetes on Rpi Cluster"
+title: "Install Kubernetes on Raspberry Pi Cluster"
 summary: "This HOW-TO shows you how to install Kubernetes (k3s) on a Raspberry Pi 4 cluster with k3sup."
 date: 2023-04-22T18:14:59-07:00
 tags: ["Kubernetes","Raspberry Pi", "Ubuntu"]